BrazilPowered/docker-dotnet/README.md

 3. Run the build.ps1 script (this will compile the app)

 For your App Image stage:
+1. Use aspnet version 4.7.2-windowsservercore-ltsc2016 as the base image for your App server
-1. Use the "C:\web-app" as your container's Working Directory
+2. Use the "C:\web-app" as your container's Working Directory
-2. Remove the IIS Default Web Site with the following command: Remove-Website -Name 'Default Web Site';
+3. Remove the IIS Default Web Site with the following command: Remove-Website -Name 'Default Web Site';
-3. Add your website as the new IIS web-app on port 80 with the following command: New-Website -Name 'web-app' -Port 80 -PhysicalPath 'C:\web-app'
+4. Add your website as the new IIS web-app on port 80 with the following command: New-Website -Name 'web-app' -Port 80 -PhysicalPath 'C:\web-app'
-4. Copy the compiled files from your build-server stage into the working directory of this container image.
-They are located at "C:\out\_PublishedWebsites\SignUp.Web"
+5. Copy the compiled files from your build-server stage into the working directory of this container image.
+They are located at "C:\out\\_PublishedWebsites\SignUp.Web"

 ## Task 1b: Set up your Database